hashivim/vim-vagrant/README.md

 ## Credits

-Written by Mark Cornick <mark@markcornick.com>.
+Written by Mark Cornick <https://www.markcornick.com/>.
 I fumbled my way through VimL by reading @tpope's code, so thanks to him.

 Licensed under the MIT license.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.